wasm-forge/ic-rusqlite/docs/src/creating_canister.md

 Internally, the `ic-rusqlite` uses [stable structures](https://dfinity.github.io/stable-structures/) with the [memory manager](https://dfinity.github.io/stable-structures/concepts/memory-manager.html).
 The virtual memories `101..119` are reserved for the file system.

-The database database file is `/DB/main.db`, it is configured for be stored in the Virtual Memory `120`.
+The database database file is `/DB/main.db`, it is configured to be stored in the Virtual Memory `120`.
 These settings are default, but can be change via the `set_connection_config(...)` function.

 ```admonish note
 The ability to associate a file with a virtual memory is a special feature of [`stable-fs`](https://github.com/wasm-forge/stable-fs).
 This allows to create dedicated files with fast I/O access.